joomla-extensions/boilerplate/README.md

 **Extension Manifests and Languages Separation**: The projects helps to organize the manifests and languages workflow separately from the primary extension source code.

 **NEW: JavaScript App management**: JavaScript Apps are not currently supported natively as extensions in Joomla.
-However, the workflow to develop them can be accomodated within a traditional extension structure.
+However, the workflow to develop them can be accommodated within a traditional extension structure.
 As a way to support them, I have introduced a new first-level folder "App", where it can be developed independently.
-At this time, the App is bundled with [Laravel Mix](https://laravel.com/docs/5.6/mix), that comes with a nice set of features to manage assets for a CMS.
+At this time, the App is bundled with [Laravel Mix](https://laravel.com/docs/5.6/mix), that comes with a rich set of features to manage assets for a CMS.
 For instance, it can build Apps with:

 - JavaScript minification for production, hot and live builds, etc
 - Support of React, Preact, Babel, Vue, etc